uliw/esbmtk/docs/manual/manual-1.rst

 To set up the model geometry, we first use the :py:class:`esbmtk.esbmtk.Source()` and :py:class:`esbmtk.esbmtk.Species()` classes to create a source for the weathering flux, a sink for the burial flux, and instances of the surface and deep ocean boxes.
 Since we loaded the element definitions for phosphor in the model definition above, we can directly refer to the "PO4" species in the reservoir definition.

 .. code:: ipython
+    :name: p5

     # Source definitions
-    Source(
+    SourceProperties(
         name="weathering",
-        species=M.PO4,
-        register=M,  # i.e., the instance will be available as M.weathering
+        species=[M.PO4],
     )
-    Sink(
+    SinkProperties(
         name="burial",
-        species=M.PO4,
-        register=M,  #
+        species=[M.PO4],
     )

     # reservoir definitions
-    Species(
+    Reservoir(
         name="S_b",  # box name
-        species=M.PO4,  # species in box
-        register=M,  # this box will be available as M.S_b
         volume="3E16 m**3",  # surface box volume
-        concentration="0 umol/l",  # initial concentration
+        concentration={M.PO4: "0 umol/l"},  # initial concentration
     )
-    Species(
+    Reservoir(
         name="D_b",  # box name
-        species=M.PO4,  # species in box
-        register=M,  # this box will be available M.D_b
         volume="100E16 m**3",  # deeb box volume
-        concentration="0 umol/l",  # initial concentration
+        concentration={M.PO4: "0 umol/l"},  # initial concentration
     )

 Model processes
 ^^^^^^^^^^^^^^^

 For many models, processes can mapped as the transfer of mass from one box to the next.
-Within the ESBMTK framework, this is accomplished through the :py:class:`esbmtk.connections.Connection()` class.
+Within the ESBMTK framework, this is accomplished through the :py:class:`esbmtk.connections.Species2Species()` class.
 To connect the weathering flux from the source object (M.w) to the surface ocean (M.S\ :sub:`b`\) we declare a connection instance describing this relationship as follows:

 .. code:: ipython

-    Connection(
+    :name: p6

+    ConnectionProperties(
         source=M.weathering,  # source of flux
         sink=M.S_b,  # target of flux
         rate=F_w,  # rate of flux